-This FMP specifies that annual schedules for Actively managed CPS be developed based on the Council's workload and meeting schedule, opportunity for industry and technical review of biomass estimates and HGs or quotas, seasonal patterns in the fishery, collection and processing of CalCOFI data during the peak spawning season, collection of other data, time required for notification of fishers, and workload of the CPSMT and CPSAS.
+This FMP specifies that schedules for annually assessed CPS be developed based on the Council's workload and meeting schedule, opportunity for industry and technical review of biomass estimates and HGs or quotas, seasonal patterns in the fishery, collection and processing of survey and fishery data, collection of other data, time required for notification of fishers, and workload of the CPSMT and CPSAS.
 The FMP does not specify what those schedules will be, since they will be implemented through regulations.

-The annual assessment and management cycles determine the start and close date (season) for each Actively managed fishery.
-These may be changed by abbreviated rulemaking as described in Section 2.1.
+The annual assessment and management cycles determine the start and close date (season) for each annually assessed fishery.
+These may be changed by abbreviated rulemaking as described in Chapter 2.